 What is pemmican?

-Pemmican is a sort of primal energy bar made from a concentrated mixture of fat and protein and first championed by the Native Americans.
+Pemmican is a sort of primal energy bar made from a concentrated mixture of fat and protein and was first championed by the Native Americans.

 Pemmican is made by taking cuts of lean meat, smoking them, drying them, pounding them into a powder, and then pouring hot, melted fat in with powder and mixing it into a bar or whatever shape you like.